eXp World Holdings Reports Q1 2023 Results

 Company Declares Cash Dividend for Q2 2023 of $0.045 per Share of Common Stock

-BELLINGHAM, Wash., May 02, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. (Nasdaq: EXPI), (or the “Company”), the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced financial results for the first quarter ended March 31, 2023.
+BELLINGHAM, Wash., May 02, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. EXPI, (or the "Company"), the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced financial results for the first quarter ended March 31, 2023.

 First Quarter 2023 Consolidated Financial Highlights as Compared to the Same Year-Ago Quarter: